 - 84% of Americans say they cannot go an entire day without their smartphones

-I definitely check my phone constantly throughout the day and it takes a conscious effort to focus on one thing at a time.
-While it is necessary to be accessible in today’s business word, it is also necessary to time to disconnect and focus on the here and now.
+I am not denying these stats: for better or worse, I check my phone constantly throughout the day!
+This means it takes a conscious effort to focus on one thing at a time.
+While it is necessary to be accessible in today’s business world, it is also vital to time to disconnect and focus on the here and now.

 “If you are a company leader who says employees should be encouraged to exercise, nobody looks at you funny,” Tan says.
 “The same thing is happening to meditation and mindfulness, because now that it’s become scientific, it has been demystified.
 It’s going to be seen as fitness for the mind.”